dvtate/old-yoda/README.md

 # RPN Shell / Yoda-Script
 A Yoda-Script (.ys) interpreter which is now turing complete!
+The language is dynamically typed, and although it has a rather unique syntax, those familiar to RPN may prefer it to other languages.
+This is just a side project of mine suggestions and help are welcome.
 Using the shell, it can be used as a calculator by those familiar with reverse polish notation (RPN).
-It is already useful, but it still has a ways to go.
+It is already useful, but it still has a ways to go to become a practical language for develolpers.

 # Build and Run [![Build Status](https://travis-ci.org/dvtate/yoda.svg?branch=master)](https://travis-ci.org/dvtate/yoda/)
-If you are a windows user and don't know anything about C++ compilers, you can download this precompiled executable  <b>Warning</b>, I cross-compiled this on Linux, it hasn't been tested on a native installation<br/>
+If you are a Windows user and don't know anything about C++ compilers, you can download this precompiled executable  <b>Warning</b>, I cross-compiled this on Linux, it hasn't been tested on a native installation<br/>
 http://dvtate.github.io/dls/yoda.exe [updated 2017.4.2]
 - Compiling:
 `yoda $ g++ *.cpp -o yoda`